blockchain-certificates/cert-issuer/docs/ethereum_smart_contract.md

 # Ethereum Smart Contract Backend

 ## Quick Start
 1. [Create Ethereum wallet](https://www.myetherwallet.com/)
 1. [Register an ENS name](app.ens.domains/)
 1. Get ready to issue
    1. Install cert-deployer
    1. Configure cert-deployer
    1. Deploy smart contract
 1. Issue certificates
    1. Install cert-issuer
    1. Run cert-issuer to issue certificates to the blockchain

 ## Introduction
-The value added by this extension lies in the move of core functionalities (e.g. issuance and revocation of certificates) to smart contracts located on the Ethereum blockchain and the utilization of the [Ethereum Name System (ENS)](https://ens.domains/) enabling a sustainable and secure authentication of issuers' identities.
+The value added by this extension lies in the move of core functionalities (e.g. issuance and revocation of certificates) to smart contracts located on the Ethereum blockchain and the utilization of the [Ethereum Name System (ENS)](https://ens.domains/) enabling validation of issuers' identities.
 Backwards compatibility for all tool components is ensured at any time –  a flag in the corresponding config file is used to choose the desired issuing or verification method.

 ## Why use the smart contract backend?
 Using simple transactions on the blockchain to store merkle root hashes requires external data to be stored and queried from web servers.
 Each issuing institution has to host both a file proving its identity and a list of revoked certificates on a server.
 This approach is prone to availability and security issues – particularly for smaller institutions – as it is neither trivial to run an updated and secure web server, nor the most efficient option.
 Even a temporary server outage would lead to valid certificates being indistinguishable from invalid ones.
 Longer lasting outages could thus make existing certificates useless.